Engagement

 Inbox

 Every comment on every post you’ve published lands here, newest first.
+Comments are pulled from LinkedIn into Canopy’s own database on each visit — so replied-state, reactions, and AI drafts persist across reloads.

 Each comment row shows: